×

 Romans 8:23 meaning

-Even though believers have been gifted with the presence of the indwelling Holy Spirit, we continue to struggle in this world.
-We eagerly await the finalization of our adoption by God, when He will fully raise us up as sons and give us new bodies that are freed from sin and pain.
+Even though believers have been gifted with the presence of the indwelling Holy Spirit, we continue to struggle in this fallen world.
+We eagerly await the finalization of our adoption by God, when He will fully raise us up and give us new bodies that are freed from sin and pain.
 This is Glorification Salvation.
-The word “groan” expresses a deep, powerful, inherent desire for relief and restoration.
+The word ‘groan’ expresses a deep, powerful, inherent desire for relief and restoration.

-This second mention of “adoption” again recalls the first of two stages of Roman adoption, being placed as a son at age fourteen, with voting rights.
+This second mention of adoption again recalls the first of two stages of Roman adoption, being placed as a son at age 14, with voting rights.
 Every believer will gain a new, resurrected body.
 Some believers will also receive the reward of the inheritance of sharing Christ’s reign, those who suffer with Him (Romans 8:17b).

-Every believer has been saved from Hell to Heaven, and will receive a new body free of sin nature.
-And some believers will also receive additional rewards, as we saw in verse 17.
+Every believer has been saved from Hell to Heaven and will receive a new body which has no sin nature.
+And some believers will also receive additional rewards, as we saw in verse 17b, the greatest of which appears to be to share in Christ’s inheritance.

 Biblical Text